Shr3y4sm/Clyst/README.md

 ### Core Functionality
 - **Community Feed**: Artists can share their artwork with the community through posts
 - **Marketplace**: Buy and sell artwork with integrated pricing and product management
+- **Shopping Cart**: Full-featured shopping cart with add, update quantity, and remove functionality
+- **Order Management**: Complete e-commerce workflow from checkout to order tracking
+- **Reviews & Ratings**: Interactive 1-5 star rating system integrated with product reviews
 - **User Authentication**: Secure registration, login, and profile management with Flask-Login
 - **Image Management**: Support for both URL-based and file upload images with secure handling
-- **Search & Discovery**: Natural language search with price filtering capabilities
+- **Search & Discovery**: Natural language search with price filtering and rating display
 - **Portfolio Management**: AI-generated portfolio narratives for artist profiles
 - **Promote Product to Post**: Turn a marketplace product into a community post with one click and a Promoted badge
 - **Verification (Get Verified)**: Dedicated camera page to complete simple verification from profile